Jake Cousins: Amateur career

-Cousins grew up St. Charles, Illinois, and attended Wheaton Academy.
 He attended the University of Pennsylvania and played college baseball for the Penn Quakers for four seasons.
-As a senior, Cousins had a 7–2 win–loss record with a 3.15 earned run average (ERA) and was named first team All-Ivy League.
+As a senior, Cousins had a 7–2 win–loss record with a 3.15 earned run average (ERA) and was named unanimous first team All-Ivy League.
 His all-time collegiate career record was 20–7 with a 2.91 ERA.
-In 2015, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League.
+In 2015, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League, pitching seven innings.

 Professional career

 Washington Nationals

-Cousins was selected in the 20th round, 613th overall, of the 2017 Major League Baseball draft by the Washington Nationals.
-He made his professional debut with the GCL Nationals in 2017, and also played with the Low-A Auburn Doubledays, accumulating a 2–2 record and 2.48 ERA in 18 appearances.
-He only played in 7 games for the GCL Nationals in 2018, posting a 4.09 ERA in 11.0 innings of work.
+The Washington Nationals selected Cousins in the 20th round, 613th overall, of the 2017 Major League Baseball draft.
+He made his professional debut with the rookie-level Gulf Coast League Nationals in 2017, and also played with the Low-A Auburn Doubledays, accumulating a 2–2 record and 2.48 ERA in 18 appearances.
+He only played in 7 games for the GCL Nationals in 2018, posting a 4.09 ERA in 11 innings of work.
 On March 27, 2019, Cousins was released after suffering an injury.

 Schaumburg Boomers

 On May 24, 2019, Cousins signed with the Schaumburg Boomers of the independent Frontier League.
-Cousins made 15 relief appearances for the Boomers and had a stellar 0.47 ERA with 18 strikeouts.
+Cousins made 15 relief appearances for the Boomers and had a 0.47 ERA with 18 strikeouts.